A New Pest of Boxwoods: See It, Report It

 Key points

-• Box tree moth (Cydalima perspectalis) is an invasive insect (moth) native to eastern Asia.
+- Box tree moth (Cydalima perspectalis) is an invasive insect (moth) native to eastern Asia.
 This moth was first detected in North America (in Toronto, Canada) in 2018.
-Though not currently present in Maryland (as of August 2024), box tree moth is a potential new threat to boxwoods.
+Though not currently present in Maryland (as of October 2024), box tree moth is a potential new threat to boxwoods.
 USDA/APHIS has confirmed that box tree moth has been found in Delaware, Massachusetts, Michigan, New York, and Ohio.
+In September 2024, the Pennsylvania Department of Agriculture confirmed that it was found at two locations in Erie, Pennsylvania.

 Identification